ldzbeta/DSA/Graphs/Shortest Path Alg.md

 }
 ```

+How it works:
+Same as Dijkstra with priority queue, but uses an ordered set to always pick the vertex with the smallest distance and supports deleting outdated entries.

 ---

 ## 3) Bellman–Ford 🔶

-- Use when: Graph may have negative edges; detects negative cycles reachable from source.
+* Use when: Graph may have negative edges; detects negative cycles reachable from source.
-- Complexity: O(V * E).
+* Complexity: O(V \* E).
-- Good for single-source with negative weights.
+* Good for single-source with negative weights.

 Template:

 ```cpp
 pair<vector<ll>, bool> bellman_ford(int n, int src, const vector<tuple<int,int,ll>> &edges) {
     vector<ll> dist(n, INF);